Table of Contents:

 - What training and development can managers schedule for employees?

 Once your documentation is ready, organize training sessions for your managerial staff.
 These sessions should explain how to implement the continuous performance management process.
 Getting the management system involved early allows you to gather feedback from those who work closely with employees.
 This feedback will help you refine the process and make it more effective for everyone involved.

 After optimizing this process with your managerial staff, it’s important to ensure your employees know why their performance management systems are changing and the benefits of these changes for their reviews.
 You can explain this through in-person briefings, where employees can ask questions, or through a digital presentation that encourages them to talk to their managers if they have queries.

 Step 4: Begin Observation

-When the continuous performance management cycle first begins, managers will need a period in which they can observe employee performance and behavior under the new guidelines.
-This ensures that the new system is fair for employees, as they’ll be evaluated on new criteria, and managers, who may not have had much time during implementation to observe employee performance.
+As the continuous performance management cycle starts, managers will need time to observe employee performance and behavior under the new guidelines.
+Many organizations use standard forms to assess employee performance.
+This makes the new system fair for employees, who are evaluated on new criteria, and for managers, who might not have had much time to observe employee performance and goals during implementation.

-Depending on the procedures you set out in your documentation, managers have the following options for observing performance:
+Based on the procedures in your documentation, managers can use these methods for observing performance:

 - Simply making notes about witnessed behaviors